What is Foot Mobilisation and Manipulation Therapy?

 Who would benefit from Foot Mobilisation and Manipulation Therapy?

-It is very unlikely that Children under 12 years old will have pain in their feet from connective tissue restrictions, therefore one off Foot Mobilisation and Manipulation may be required.
-Ongoing Foot Mobilisation and Manipulation Therapy is generally not indicated.
+It is very unlikely that Children under 12 years old will have pain in their feet from connective tissue restrictions.
+Therefore one off Foot Mobilisation and Manipulation are all that is generally necessary.